Section Image

 Sprawling paths and country clubs off Cayuga Creek

-On the banks of the Cayuga Creek, Como Lake Park is 534 acres and is run by Erie County.
+On the banks of the Cayuga Creek, Como Lake Park is 534 acres.
 Locals can use the park for multiple types of recreation across all seasons.
-In the summer, residents can fish the creek, play a round of disc golf, hike or bike through some of the trails, picnic or use one of the playgrounds.
+In the summer, residents can fish the creek, play a round of disc golf, hike or bike along some of the trails, or use one of the playgrounds.
 In the winter, its trails are the perfect place for cross-country skiers, and its sloping hills provide a place for children of all ages to sled.
-Walden Pond Park has seven softball fields, a t-ball field, four sand volleyball courts and another multi-use field for youth sports.
-For an additional cost, residents can join Lancaster Country Club, founded in 1925, which features an 18-hole golf course, swimming pool complex, and other social activities.
+Walden Pond Park has seven softball fields, a T-ball field, four sand volleyball courts and another multiuse field for youth sports.
+For an additional cost, residents can join Lancaster Country Club, founded in 1925, which features an 18-hole golf course, a swimming pool complex and social activities.

 Lancaster has several disc golf courses available in nearby parks.